xanny-projects/dragon/README.md

 #### 3- Global Middleware

-If you want a middleware to run during every HTTP request to your application, you should use `GlobalMiddleware` methods:
+If you want a middleware to run during every HTTP request to your application, you should use `globalMiddleware` methods:

 ```ts